 Tension existed between the European Creoles concentrated in the French Quarter and the new American residents.
-As a result the Americans settled across Canal Street in what was known then as the American Sector, known today as The Central Business District.
-The two factions skirmished often, and the Canal Street median became neutral area where the two groups could come together to do business without invading the other's territory.
+As a result, the Americans settled across Canal Street in what was known then as the American Sector, known today as The Central Business District.
+The two factions skirmished often, and the Canal Street median became a neutral area where the two groups could come together to do business without invading the other's territory.
 Ever since, all city medians have been called neutral grounds.

 And the Haitian Revolution of 1804 meant that for years to come thousands of Afro-Caribbean descent would come to call New Orleans home.
 These immigrants further diversified the population of New Orleans and made colorful contributions to the city's culture.

-By the mid 1800s, the city in the bend of the river became the fourth largest in the U.S. and one of the richest, dazzling visitors with chic Parisian couture, fabulous restaurants and sophisticated culture.
+By the mid-1800s, the city in the bend of the river became the fourth largest in the U.S. and one of the richest, dazzling visitors with chic Parisian couture, fabulous restaurants and sophisticated culture.